ktanidis/Modified_CosmoSIS_for_galaxy_number_count_angular_power_spectra/README.md

 # Installation

 This version of CosmoSIS, similarly to the original one, needs a 64-bit operating system.
-The modified code is tested only Ubuntu 14.04 and 18.04
+The modified code is tested only on Ubuntu 14.04 and 18.04

 # Framework